chrisnoonan98675/site/README.md

 ### Gravatars

-If an author is identified in the front matter of a post *and* there is an email address for that person defined in `authors.yml`, Jekyll will automatically look for a [Gravatar](https://en.gravatar.com/) based on that email address.
+If an author is identified in the front matter of a post *and* there is an email address for that person defined in `_data/authors.yml`, Jekyll will automatically look for a [Gravatar](https://en.gravatar.com/) based on that email address.

 If there is not a Gravatar for that email address, the default Gravatar image will appear next to the author's name.

-If an author is not defined for a post, the author line will not appear at all.
+If an author is not defined for a post, that part of the post's metadata won't appear.

 ## Jekyll and Liquid